ojplg/legup/README.md

 Technical Betterments

+* Frank recommends http://www.liquibase.org/ for managing migrations.
+This could become a concern, once Legup is being used and the database cannot simply be nuked.
+* Also, need to look into [postgres backups](https://www.postgresql.org/docs/10/static/backup.html)
 * Actually make a real connection pool and automated reclamation
 * Maybe throw out the whole of the DB access layer (hrorm) and replace with Hibernate/javax.persistence or Mybatis (there's a branch for this) or JDBI